Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The ruling of the Court of Cassation n.
-21955 of July 21, 2023 offers significant insights for understanding the dynamics related to compensation for occupational disease.
-In this case, the Court examined the appeal filed by the heirs of a worker who died due to a work-related illness.
-The central issue revolves around the causal link between the work activity and the disease, a crucial aspect in labor law and civil liability.
+The ruling of the Court of Cassation No. 21955 of July 21, 2023, offers significant insights into the dynamics of compensation for occupational diseases.
+In this case, the Court examined the appeal filed by the heirs of a worker who died due to a pathology linked to his work activity.
+The central issue revolves around the causal link between work activity and the disease, a crucial aspect in labor law and civil liability.

-The Court of Appeal of Messina had initially upheld the appeal of the companies involved, rejecting the compensation claim presented by the heirs of the worker.
-The decision was based on the absence of concrete evidence demonstrating the worker's exposure to specific chemical agents and, consequently, the inability to establish a causal link between his work activity and the illness that caused his death.
+The Court of Appeal of Messina had initially upheld the appeal of the companies involved, rejecting the compensation claim filed by the worker's heirs.
+The decision was based on the absence of concrete evidence demonstrating the worker's exposure to specific chemical agents and, consequently, the impossibility of establishing a causal link between his work activity and the pathology that caused his death.

 Legal Principles and Burden of Proof

 The Court of Cassation reiterated some fundamental principles regarding the burden of proof in the context of occupational diseases.
-In particular, the worker has the task of demonstrating:
+Specifically, the worker has the task of proving:

 • the existence of health damage;